 THIS IS OREGON

 Shadow Drum and Bugle Corps and our family of ensembles - winterguard, winterguard cadets, indoor percussion, and cadet marching band - are built on a tradition of excellence that stretches back to 1972 and the genesis of the Mid-America Competing Band Directors Association.
 The Oregon High School Summer Marching Band was a founding member of MACBDA and has competed in every summer season since it's inception.
 In 2007, a winterguard was added to the fold and the next year, an indoor percussion ensemble.
 Both winter ensembles went on to distinguish themselves in WGI, with the 2015 Shadow Indoor Percussion ensemble earning a finals berth in Independent Open Class.
 Also in 2008, the marching band adopted the name "Shadow Armada," to replace the bulkier OHSSMB moniker.
 In 2016, our flagship band became simply "Shadow" and was accepted into the vaunted ranks of Marching Music's Major League, Drum Corps International.
-Now, Oregon High School in Oregon, Wisconsin, has the unprecedented distinction of featuring not only an A Class Winterguard and an Open Class Indoor Percussion ensemble with WGI, but also a true Drum and Bugle Corps.
-And all of these wonderful extracurricular offerings exist in addition to top-notch K-12 curricula, where our general, vocal, strings, and band music education suites are among the most robust in the state.
-The Oregon School District is proud to provide strong support for the arts and, in the case of Shadow, a portfolio of student experiences that is unrivaled at any school, anywhere.
+Now, Shadow has the unprecedented distinction of featuring not only an A Class Winterguard and an Open Class Indoor Percussion ensemble with WGI, but also a true Drum and Bugle Corps.

-Working in partnership with the Oregon School District is the Oregon Band Boosters, Inc. This organization provides the logistical backbone for all things Shadow (not to mention all things Oregon Band) and without them, we would certainly not exist today.
+Shadow Marching Arts works in partnership with the Oregon School District, which provides the logistical backbone for all things Shadow, and without them, we would certainly not exist today.

 As a result of this long-lasting support and vision, Shadow is a unique and essential component of the educational and civic community in Oregon and in southern Wisconsin.
 We strive to uphold our ideals as articulated in our Five Core Values.
 We pride ourselves on inclusiveness and sustainable operation, and we are proud to serve all young people who have an interest in the marching arts.